 Please use the currency converter as a guide to how much your Euro invoice will be once converted.
-To make payment in $AUD, please contact Custom House Global Foreign Exchange (Western Union Business Solutions) at 08 8221 6646.
+To make payment in $AUD, please contact Chad Grier (Western Union) at firstname.lastname@example.org.

 - 6. What is Early Delivery Pricing and why do we offer it?